lammps/lammps/doc/src/fix_nh.rst

 *dipole/dlm*\ .
 This integrator is symplectic and time-reversible, giving better energy conservation and allows slightly longer timesteps at only a small additional computational cost.

+.. versionadded:: latest

+The *preserve* keyword enables box changes that preserve either the box volume or cross-sectional area (in technical terms, barostatting with deviatoric instead of hydrostatic stresses).
+With value *xyz*, the barostat is modified to preserve the product of all barostatted dimensions (by setting the averaged barostat velocities to zero).
+Thus:
+* in a two-dimensional simulation *x* and *y* will change while preserving the total area
+* in a three-dimensional simulation,
+  * if *x*, *y* and *z* are barostatted, they will change while preserving the total volume
+  * if any two dimensions are barostatted, they will change while preserving the total cross-sectional area, and the remaining dimension will not change.
+Note that the *couple* keyword (and *iso* keyword) is almost always incompatible with *preserve* and will trigger an error.
+Also, *preserve* *xyz* is physically incompatible with a non-zero target hydrostatic pressure (sum of relevant target pressures) and will trigger an error in that case.

+The *preserve* keyword can also preserve the X-Y cross-sectional area in a simulation with three-dimensional barostatting.
+The *xy* value will preserve the *x-y* cross-sectional area without changing any barostatting in the *z* direction.
+On the other hand, the *xy+z* value will preserve the *x-y* cross-sectional area, but transfer any measured non-zero *x-y* hydrostatic stress to the *z* barostat.
+Determining which method is more physically appropriate for your simulation is a scientific question which individual researchers are responsible for resolving.

 ----------